Community olive harvest

 Register for olive drop-off

-Drop off is between 10am and 2pm on Saturday 1 June at Warrnambool Community Garden.
+Drop off is between 10am and 12pm on Saturday 31 May at Warrnambool Community Garden.

 Our neighbourhoods are full of olive trees and they are often left unharvested.
 Keep an eye out in your local parks and street verges.
 Trees on the nature strip may be cared for by nearby residents and to avoid upset, ask before you pick the fruit.